ArthausDev/AH_Blog/src/pages/unlock-new-market-potential-with-accessibility/index.md

           strategies that ensure we enable them to meet these critical business goals.
       - asteriskText: false
-        paragraph:
-          If your business needs to improve its accessibility standards on your site, we are here to help, hit the button below, and ask to see how we can improve the user journey for all of your site visitors.
+        paragraph: If your business needs to improve its accessibility standards on your site, we are here to help, hit the button below, and ask to see how we can improve the user journey for all of your site visitors.
-    sectionLinks:
+    sectionLinks: []
-      - linkLabel: Let’s Talk
-        linkUrl: mailto:think@arthaus.co.uk
 ---